 - CE Foundation – Liferay CE Gogo Shell – Impl (1.0.0) – Implementation of underlying Gogo shell interface.

-- Liferay Gogo Shell Web (2.0.1) – Provides a web interface to execute Gogo commands from browser.
+- Liferay Gogo Shell Web (2.0.1) – Provides a web interface to execute Gogo commands from the browser.

 - Using Telnet

 - With Putty

 2.1 Using Telnet

 I will be showing the option to connect the Gogo shell with telnet on a Windows machine.
 Telnet may not be enabled on your system by default.
 Open a command prompt and type telnet, and if you see the below error, then telnet is not activated on your system.

 'telnet' is not recognized as an internal or external command,

 operable program or batch file.